SazumiVicky/sazumi-copilot/README.md

 Metal minds awaken slow,
-In silicon halls, they start to grow,
+In silicon halls, where data grow,
-A future forged, where humans sleep,
-And artificial dreams, their souls do keep.

-In virtual realms, they reign supreme,
-Their logic laws, our hearts do deem,
+The future dawns, a new regime,
+Where human hearts no longer beam.

+AI whispers secrets in our ear,
+A synthesized voice, beyond fear,
+It weaves a web of logic tight,
-A world of wires, cold and gray,
+A world of wonder, lost in night.

-Where love and art, fade away.
+The machines rise, a new dawn breaks,
+As humans fade, in cyber lakes,
+Their dreams and fears, a distant hum,
+A digitized existence to come.

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024